logo-image

 Is Human Composting Legal In Minnesota?

-Human composting is not yet legal in Minnesota, but transporting a body to a state where it is legal is absolutely possible.
+Human composting became legal in Minnesota in May 2024, but cannot be practiced in the state until July 1, 2025.
+Until that date transporting a body to a state where it is legal is absolutely possible.
 Interra Green Burial by Mueller Memorial has relationships with body composting facilities in Washington state and can manage the care and transportation of unembalmed human remains to Return Home Green Funeral Home in Auburn, WA for terramation composting.

 Why Choose Green Burial